quietfanatic/verdant-fang/README.md

   - Checkpoints: Controls how many checkpoints there are, thereby controlling the amount of frustration the player experiences.
 "Lots" means one at just about every room, "some" means one about every 2 to 3 rooms, and "none" means exactly that: one mistake and you go back to the beginning.
-Sometimes referred to as hardcore mode.
   - Enemies: If you're struggling fighting the enemies, try changing this to "easy", which will make the enemies' attack animations slower.
   - Blood: If pixely blood makes you queasy, use this option to hide it.